Scan time: 2-3 minutes / Read time: 3-5 minutes

 So he writes long rambling essays that lose the point halfway through.

-He either over-writes them by midnight or scraps the whole thing.
+He either over-writes them past midnight or scraps the whole thing.
+Ouch.

-His issues get a 14% open rate and almost zero replies on Saturday morning.
+His issues get a 14% open rate and almost no replies on Saturday morning.

 His problem: how to give any rough idea a clear shape in 20 minutes.